-- You must always take into account your professional obligations and your competence when deciding what assistance you are able to offer, and it is your responsibility to satisfy yourself it is appropriate to act. - You are free to decline to provide assistance, and to decide the scope of any assistance you do provide.
+- You must always take into account your professional obligations and your competence when deciding what assistance you are able to offer, and it is your responsibility to satisfy yourself it is appropriate to act. - You are free to decline to provide assistance, and to decide the scope of any assistance you do provide. - The Court will respect your decision in these matters, and although the decision will be at the discretion of the Court, you are also free to make reasonable requests (for example, that the Court takes a matter further down the list in order to give you sufficient time to consider the case).

-- The Court will respect your decision in these matters, and although the decision will be at the discretion of the Court, you are also free to make reasonable requests (for example, that the Court takes a matter further down the list in order to give you sufficient time to consider the case). - The CLIPS scheme is only for LIPs intending or due to appear before the Business & Property Applications List (although this may include directions hearings such as CMCs and PTRs which are in the list).
+- The CLIPS scheme is only for LIPs intending or due to appear before the Chancery Applications Court.
 You are not able to provide assistance to other persons under Advocate's licensed access.